Beside the Mountain

 ×

-Published: Apr 5, 2024 by Danika Vanderpyl · This post may contain affiliate links · Leave a Comment
+Updated: Jul 6, 2026 · by Danika Vanderpyl · This post may contain affiliate links · 2 Comments

 Jump to Recipe Print Recipe

-There's nothing like fresh homemade muffins with fruit coming hot out of the oven!
-Below are the top muffin recipes to make with fresh, dried, or frozen fruit.
+There's nothing like fresh, fluffy, and moist muffins with fruit hot out of the oven!
+These are made with fresh, dried, or frozen fruit, and I am sharing my go-to base recipe for fruit muffins.

-I've baked hundreds of moist muffins over the last 15 years, I've even sold them at the farmer's market!
-My favorite to always have in the freezer are strawberry muffins and my kid's favorite are these banana apple sauce muffins (with chocolate chips of course)!
+I've baked and sold hundreds of moist muffins over the last 20 years.
+My favorite to always have in the freezer is peach oatmeal muffins - fresh from the oven!
+My kids' favourite are banana muffins with applesauce (and chocolate chips, of course)!

 Picture of orange muffins, blueberry muffins, pineapple coconut muffins, and raspberry muffins, with graphic saying fruit muffins.